How Do I Get From Miami to Key West? Day Trips & More

 Taking a bus tour from Miami to Key West is a great way to explore Florida without having to worry about traffic and navigating a new city

-One great option is to hop on a bus for a day trip to Key West from Miami.
+When asking, how do I get from Miami to Key West, one great option is to hop on a bus for a day trip.
 Instead of keeping your eyes on the road, you can relax with a book, take in the beauty of the Overseas Highway, or just take a nice, relaxing nap!
 This is also a great way to learn interesting facts about the Florida Keys along the way.

 If you take the bus down, you’ll arrive mid-morning, and have about 6.5 hours to make the most out of your day trip.
 If you’re coming to Key West for the day on a cruise, you’ll probably have about the same amount of time.
 Either way, you’ve got to be smart with your time if you want to get in as many of Key West’s historic sights, fantastic food, and amazing watersports as you can!